thepembeweb/udagram-microservices-app/README.md

 docker push <dockerhubusername>/udagram-reverseproxy:latest
 ```

 If you don't want to do this step.
 Change the line that says ```imagePullPolicy: Always``` to ```imagePullPolicy: Never``` in all *-deployment.yaml files in udacity-c3-deployment/k8s/.
-This is required to run the app on a local kubernetes cluster.
+This is required to run the app on a local Kubernetes cluster.

 7. Run app -
 ```cd udagram-deployment/docker/ && docker-compose up```